jeoldmixon/PasswordGen/README.md

 ## User Story

 ```
-As an employee with access to sensitive data I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security
+As an employee with access to sensitive data
+I want to randomly generate a password that meets certain criteria
+So that I can create a strong password that provides greater security
 ```

 ## Acceptance Criteria